 - Check the dictionary for spelling and definitions

 - Control the thermostat

 - Request a Lyft

 - Turn on the lights

-- Find out what movies are
+- Find out what movies are playing locally

-The set up process begins with an app downloaded to your smartphone.
+The setup process begins with an app downloaded to your smartphone.
 This is exactly where we became acquainted with our first virtual assistant, Siri.
 Visually impaired iPhone users were delighted to be among the earliest beneficiaries of this accessible technology, and now it’s nice to see everyone else follow.

 Author: Dorrie Rush